Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # If set to any amount over zero, if a town's plot-based upkeep totals less than this value, the town will pay the minimum instead.
     town_plotbased_upkeep_minimum_amount: '0.0'

+    # If set to any amount over zero, if a town's plot-based upkeep totals more than this value, the town will pay the maximum instead.
+    town_plotbased_upkeep_maximum_amount: '0.0'

     # The server's daily charge on a town which has claimed more townblocks than it is allowed.
     price_town_overclaimed_upkeep_penalty: '0.0'